Author: eilemann@gmail.com

 The master instance of an object is registered

-using Session::registerObject.
+.
 Upon registration, a

 session-unique identifier is assigned, which can be used to map slave

-instances using Session::mapObject.
+.
 Mapped slave instance are

-instanciated with the oldest known version from the master instance, and can
+instantiated with the oldest known version from the master instance, and can

-be synchronized to the head version using Object::sync.
+be synchronized to the head version using Object::sync

 Additionally, the object identifier can be used to send

-an ObjectPacket to another node.
+to another node.
 Each object instance has a

 node-unique instance identifier to address single instances of an object on a